 Error code upon failure.

-IOTHUB_CLIENT_RESULT IoTHubClient_SetNotificationCallback(IOTHUB_CLIENT_HANDLE iotHubClientHandle, IOTHUB_CLIENT_NOTIFICATION_CALLBACK_ASYNC notificationCallback, void* userContextCallback);
+IOTHUB_CLIENT_RESULT IoTHubClient_SetMessageCallback(IOTHUB_CLIENT_HANDLE iotHubClientHandle, IOTHUB_CLIENT_MESSAGE_CALLBACK_ASYNC messageCallback, void* userContextCallback);

-Sets up the notification callback invoked when IoT Hub issues a notification to the device.
+Sets up the message callback invoked when IoT Hub issues a message to the device.
 This is a blocking call.
 NOTE: The application behavior is undefined if the user calls the IoTHubClient_Destroy from within any callback.

 Arguments